adborden/newrelic-terraform/README.md

 ### Update the list of sites

+_TODO [Provide a script](https://github.com/18F/newrelic-terraform/issues/23) to make the manual steps 1) download 2) run script._

-_TODO_ how to update the `sites.csv`.
+Follow these steps to update the `sites.csv`.

 1. Download the [GSA website inventory](https://docs.google.com/spreadsheets/d/1OBO6g7_OsVBv0vG8WSCI6L2FD_iRh3A7a_6eQWj2zLE/edit#gid=2013137748) as a CSV.
 1. Filter the list Production Status != Decommissioned, Sub-Office starts with TTS\*
-1. Copy the first column (list of domains into `newrelic/synthetics/sites.csv`.
+1. Copy the first column (list of domains) into `newrelic/synthetics/sites.csv`.

 ## Initial setup